-- (i) Construction Loans These loans are advanced to finance the construction, development and redevelopment of various types of properties on a work-in-place/cost to complete basis. - (ii) Bridge Loans These loans are advanced to finance completed or substantially completed buildings to allow owners to complete their sales or leasing program and may include additional funds for improvements and upgrades. - (iii) Land Loans These loans are typically advanced to finance the acquisition and/or the development of land currently zoned or designated by a municipality for a use consistent with the loan application.
+- (i) Construction Loans These loans are advanced to finance the construction, development or re-development of various types of properties on a work-in-place/cost to complete basis. - (ii) Bridge Loans These loans are advanced to finance completed or substantially completed buildings to allow owners to complete their sales or leasing program and may include additional funds for improvements and upgrades.

+- (iii) Land Loans These loans are typically advanced to finance the acquisition and/or the development of land currently zoned or designated by a municipality for a use consistent with the loan application.
 The development process includes, among other things, land acquisition, zoning and/or development approval, road construction, installation of services and utilities, and other improvements required by the governing municipality and our financing may be for all or any phase of the development process.
-The funding of progress advances is usually carried out on a work-inplace/cost-to-complete basis.
+The funding of progress advances is usually carried out on a work-in-place/cost-to-complete basis. - (iv) Equity Investments Equity or other interests in real estate projects or entities owning or carrying out same shall not exceed in aggregate, 10% of the assets of the Company.